Rashakuka/RapidPayAPI/README.md

 Before running the API, ensure that the database connection is properly set up:

 - Verify the database `ConnectionString` in the `appsettings.Development.json` file.
-The project is configured to automatically create the database from scratch when you run it.

-## Create database
+## Steps to run

+ - Verify the database `ConnectionString` in the `appsettings.Development.json` file.
+Set up your conection string.
+**run:**
  - dotnet ef database update
+ - dotnet run -- seed
+ - run the project
+ - use
+    - UserName: `admin`
+    - Password: `adminpassword`

 ## Authentication